Milandak19/MST-Coding-Test/README.md

 ### API Endpoints

-- `POST /api/register`: Register a new user.
+- `POST /api/auth/signup`: Register a new user.
+- `POST /api/auth/verify`: Verify a new user.
-- `POST /api/login`: Log in with registered credentials and get a JWT.
+- `POST /api/auth/signin`: Log in with registered credentials and get a JWT.
+- `POST /api/auth/signout`: Log out with registered credentials and delete a JWT.
-- `POST /api/forgot-password`: Initiate the forgot password process.
+- `POST /api/auth/forgot-password`: Initiate the forgot password process.
 - `POST /api/reset-password`: Reset the user's password using a reset token.

 ## Technologies Used